hiteshjoshi1/microservice-docker-cart-example/README.md

 4. Bring up config server
 5. Bring up Eureka Server
 6. Bring up microservices - Eureka clients.
+7. Enable Sleuth on microservices
+8. Configure microservices so that they send the trace to Spring AMQP
+9. Use Spring cloud Zipkin to read the trace from AMQP for timing information
+10. Use the trace from AMQP for monitoring in Turbine
-7. Add them into one network so that they can communicate
+11. Add them into one network so that they can communicate

 Working Endpoints so far :-
 <div>